rewindbitcoin/watchtower/README.md

 The Watchtower uses an efficient monitoring strategy to minimize API calls:

-1. **On startup:** Initialize with the last checked block height from the database or current height minus IRREVERSIBLE_THRESHOLD if starting fresh.
+1. **On startup:** Initialize with the last checked block height minus IRREVERSIBLE_THRESHOLD from the database or current height (minus IRREVERSIBLE_THRESHOLD) if starting fresh.

 2. **For each monitoring cycle:**
    - Get all new blocks since the last checked height
    - Check if any pending transactions appear in these blocks
    - Send notifications to all devices for found transactions
-   - Mark notifications as 'notified_reversible' or 'notified_irreversible'
+   - Mark notifications as 'sent' or 'pending'
    - Update the last checked height

 3. **Reorg handling:** Recheck the last 6 blocks (IRREVERSIBLE_THRESHOLD) on each